pakota159/pakota159.github.io/_posts/2019-08-08-using-spotify-api-to-retrieve-data.md

 // Declare schema
 const Schema = mongoose.Schema;
 ```
 ### Design database
+___
-We obviously care 3 objects here: category, playlist and track, so how to design our database
+We obviously care 3 objects here: category, playlist and track, but how to design our database
-to store and manipulate data easier.
+to store and manipulate data effectively?

 There are 2 ways to design our model.
 The first one is store all 3 objects above into 1 Schema.
-I can call it **Category_Detail** model
+I can call it **Category_Detail** model.
 The advantage is whenever I want to retrieve data from db, I only have to access one model,
-no need to use embbed fields, reference.
+no need to use reference fields.

 The disadvantage is, as I considered, bigger because I will need to store my playlists in
-each model as an *array* which will really hard to update after that, and with each playlist
+each *Category_Detail* as an *array* which makes thing hard to update, and with each playlist
 I need another array for tracks, so 2 nested arrays are too complicated for a model like this.

-So I decide to use the second way to design my model
+Thus, I decide to use the second way to design my model
 3 seperated models as following *category*, *playlist* and *track*.
 Playlist will contains
-1 reference field that refer to category, and track will contains 1 reference field refer to
+1 reference field that refers to category, and track will contains 1 reference field refers to
 playlist that it belongs to.

 ```javascript